 Joe Chernov currently holds the title VP of Marketing at InsightSquared, where he leads his team in successful account-based and content marketing strategies.
 Like many of our other influencers, Joe is a content marketing wiz; he was even named as CMI’s 2012 Content Marketer of the Year and one of the most creative people in advertising by AdWeek.

-Joe is deffintely one of the more personable influencers on our list.
+Joe is definitely one of the more personable influencers on our list.
 Sure, he shares a hefty dose of valuable content through his social media profiles, but he doesn’t just focus on marketing tips.
-His twitter feed is known to boast the occasional political opinion, humorous anecdote or even some sports insight.
+His twitter feed is known to boast the occasional political opinion, humorous anecdote, or even some sports insights.

 For a more in-depth look at influencer marketing, check out this article: B2B Influencer Marketing 101.